odysseyindia/odyssey-tours/content/english/tim/itineraries/temples-tigers-and-tribals-of-central-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/madhya-pradesh/cities/bandhavgarh/excursions/morning-and-afternoon-jeep-safaris-in-bandhavgarh-national-park/
+        title: Morning and afternoon jeep safaris in Bandhavgarh National Park
         content: >-
           The shared jeep safaris in Bandhavgarh National Park are escorted by a specialized naturalist for extensive wildlife viewing.
 Your day begins